toluwalojurotimiayeni/alx-higher_level_programming/0x00-python-hello_world/README.md

-Write a function in C that checks if a singly linked list has a cycle in it.
+Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19